 2. Connect your Google Search Console account

-3. Extract query and page data covering 6-12 months
+3. Pull query and page data for the past 6 to 12 months

 4. Build a pivot table with queries as rows and URLs as columns

-5. Apply conditional formatting to highlight cells where multiple pages rank for identical queries
+5. Apply conditional formatting to highlight any query where two or more URLs appear

 =countif($A$2:$A$15,A2)>1